english-blog/english-blog.github.io/_posts/2013-10-30-blog-like-a-programmer.md

 3. Portability - Simply copy and paste the HTML to another host.
 4. Local Copy - You always have a local copy of the website on your computer all the time.
 No need to worry about the server crash.
 5. Version-Controlled Source - You have the option to version control your entire website with any version control systems like subversion, git, etc. I choose to keep the source on GitHub.
 This means that you never lose any single line of change made on your blog.
 6. Free hosting with custom domain - If all you need is a simple effective blog, you can host it for free with GitHub.
-The best part is that you can use your own domain with GitHub pages.
+The best part is that you can use your domain with GitHub pages.

 And many more ...